FOR IMMEDIATE RELEASE: July 31, 2020

 Immune system molecules help fight bacteria and viruses throughout the body, including in the brain.
 But these same molecules may also have different functions in the brain.
 “We’re seeing all of these molecules involved in dementia and we don’t understand what’s going on,” she said.
 Her work considers the genes that are altered in dementia and how those molecules may be interacting to cause disease.
 Understanding those interactions could reveal new opportunities for therapies, she said.

-Dr. Keith Vossel joined UCLA as the director of the Mary S. Easton Center for Alzheimer’s Disease Research on July 31.
+Dr. Keith Vossel joined UCLA as the director of the Mary S. Easton Center for Alzheimer’s Research and Care on July 31.

 Working first in animal models and later with human patients, Vossel discovered a link between Alzheimer’s disease and silent seizures, mostly occurring overnight.
 “I was interested in whether the frequency of seizures could be under-recognized,” Vossel said.
 On rare occasions, he said, clinicians might test a patient’s brain electrical activity, but the tests were too brief to reveal seizure activity.
 “Those short 20-minute tests would be pretty much normal,” he said.
 However, by monitoring patients overnight, Vossel discovered seizure-like events in over 40% of Alzheimer’s patients - four times the rate of the healthy subjects.